-The Internet is moving towards the deployment of an OSI lower layers infrastructure.
-This infrastructure comprises the connectionless network protocol (CLNP) and supporting routing protocols.
-Also required as part of this infrastructure is support in the Domain Name System (DNS) for mapping between names and NSAP addresses.
+OSI lower layer protocols, comprising the connectionless network protocol (CLNP) and supporting routing protocols, are deployed in some parts of the global Internet.
+Maintenance and debugging of CLNP connectivity is greatly aided by support in the Domain Name System (DNS) for mapping between names and NSAP addresses.

 This document defines the format of one new Resource Record (RR) for the DNS for domain name-to-NSAP mapping.
 The RR may be used with any NSAP address format.
-This document supercedes RFC 1348.